 “Even before the COVID-19 crisis, the print industry was thinking about how to innovate and diversify their services and offerings,” said Mr Christoforou.
 “Like with remote working, the pandemic is bringing those ideas forward.”

-Providing secure remote printing solutions is one area where he expected to see significant development and innovation in the industry’s future, especially as remote working becomes a more widespread and permanent solution for many businesses.
+Providing secure remote printing solutions is one area where he expects to see significant development and innovation in the industry’s future, especially as hybrid working has become a more widespread and permanent solution for many businesses.

 To learn more about the role of print in hybrid and remote work environments, watch our Kyocera Stay Connected webinar below.
 Or visit our dedicated Remote Work Hub for more information and tools to enable your remote workforce.